 Rachel was shaking.
 There was a pool of blood on the floor below the dangling arm.
 And Layla was right.
 Her eye was open.
 Rachel didn’t need to look anymore.
 The woman was dead, and this little girl had spent the day with a dead body and didn’t know it.
 She didn’t want to alarm her, so Rachel made sure to do it in another room when she called the police.

 The doorbell rang, and Layla beat Rachel to the door.
 “Hi!
 Are you friends with my dad?”

-The police officer smiled down at her.
+“No, I’m here to see your mommy.” the police officer smiled down at her.
 But when he looked up at Rachel, he knew it was about to be a long night.
-“No, I’m here to see your mommy."

 “Well, good luck.
 She’s been sleeping all day.”
 Layla didn’t care anymore about the new person, her cartoon was on, and there was no way she was going to miss it.